Tecktron/docker-python-bjoern/README.md

-# Python bjoern Docker Container
+# Python Bjoern Docker Container

-A Docker container to run a WSGI Python application using [bjoern](https://github.com/jonashaag/bjoern).
+A Docker container to run a WSGI Python application using [Bjoern](https://github.com/jonashaag/bjoern).
 Images support python 3.6+ and are based on the [official python containers](https://hub.docker.com/_/python).
 The `-slim` versions are based on the similarly named python versions.

 [Pull from Docker Hub](https://hub.docker.com/r/tecktron/python-bjoern/)